HYPATIA PARTNERS WITH WIKIPEDIA TO ADDRESS GENDER BALANCE

 The Hypatia Trust, the Friends of Morrab Gardens and the Pengarth Day Centre are working together on The Gardeners' House to provide a new learning centre for botanical and horticultural projects, a natural history reading room, lecture hall, an open air laboratory for citizen science and communal activity spaces.
 A shop and cafe will compliment the whole, attracting users from surrounding neighbourhoods, and from our many native tourists and international visitors.

 Much time, fundraising and restoration work is required to make this vision come alive.
 Our hope is that you will help us re-write its history?
-Donate here.
+Find more details here.

 THE DIGITISATION PROJECT

 The Digitisation Project is an on-going library cataloguing and access project to formally institute the Hypatia Trust's Elizabeth Treffry Collection on Women in Cornwall and the Isles of Scilly (ETC).
-From 2016 forward, it is being jointly brought together by professional librarians and archivists who work with both the Trust and Azook CIC.
-The Elizabeth Treffry Cornish Collection is located at Krowji, Redruth, and is open by appointment with Azook.
-(See Collections)
+From 2016 forward, it was being jointly brought together by professional librarians and archivists who work with both the Trust and Azook CIC.
+The Elizabeth Treffry Cornish Collection was located at Krowji, Redruth from 2016 to August 2018 after which The Hypatia Trust officially handed over the Elizabeth Treffry Collection to the Morrab Library, where it can now be read and enjoyed by all in a dedicated room.

 The digital catalogue is itemising current holdings, placing our physical collection in the context of our long-term ambition to create a Bibliotheca Cornubiensis Femina in the 21st century, listing all known publications by women of Cornwall, historical and contemporary.